equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 `happy-bunny.eq8.eu` then you create AWS S3 bucket `happy-bunny.eq8.eu`

-### Creating AWS S3 website as Subdomain
+### Creating AWS S3 bucket website as Subdomain

 We will create static website on `happy-bunny.eq8.eu`

-In my TIL note [website on S3 with AWS CLI](https://blog.eq8.eu/til/create-aws-s3-bucket-as-static-website-with-cli.html) I showed you how to do it with [AWS CLI](https://aws.amazon.com/cli/)
+In my TIL note [website on S3 with AWS CLI](https://blog.eq8.eu/til/create-aws-s3-bucket-as-static-website-with-cli.html) I showed you how to set up AWS S3 Bucket using [AWS CLI](https://aws.amazon.com/cli/).
+So lets use the "script" from that article:

 > If you want to do it from Web interface check this [AWS docs - static website on S3 webinterface](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html)

 ```bash